Breakouts, burns and zingers: What to watch in Dem debates

 WHAT’S HER PLAN?

-Sen. Elizabeth Warren’s task is to harness the recent momentum surrounding her campaign to prove to voters that she has what it takes to defeat Trump.
+Sen. Elizabeth Warren’s task is to harness her campaign’s momentum to convince voters that she has what it takes to defeat Trump.
 As the sole top-tier candidate on stage Wednesday, she could have the most to lose.

 Being the front-runner on stage conveys a possible advantage: If the others pile on Warren, she gets more time to speak because the candidates are allowed 30 extra seconds for responses.